Navigation: Actions > Network > Telnet >

 Previous pageReturn to chapter overviewNext page

-This tab of the Telnet action specifies server and script information.
+This tab of the Telnet action specifies server information.

 Server: The Telnet server name or IP address (required).

-Port: The port to connect on (required, default is 23).
+Port: The port to connect on (options, default is 23 for Telnet, 22 for SSH, and 992 for SSL).

 Timeout: How long (in seconds) to wait for a connection or response before timing out (required).
 Enter 0 to wait indefinitely.